 I have the same style litter box everywhere in our house.
 This is the one I use: white version: Amazon | dark grey version: Amazon | pearl version: Amazon.
 We love this litter box style because it’s small, minimal and simple, domed to contain litter spray, and the top lifts off so they’re very easy to clean.

 - We have one litter box on every floor of our house.
-It’s important that litter boxes be placed somewhere easily accessible for the cats (the easier to access, the great chance of preventing accidents) so be sure it’s somewhere logical, consistent, and easy to access for them.
-The rule should be one on each floor, unless you have a large ranch-style house, then maybe do a few.
+It’s important that litter boxes be easily accessible for the cats (the easier to access, the great chance of preventing accidents) so be sure it’s placed somewhere logical, consistent, and easy to access for them.
+The rule should be one on each floor, unless you have a ranch home, then maybe do a few around the house.

 - I clean all the boxes once a day (occasionally twice, but that’s rare).
 Cleaning all 4 litter boxes across 4 floors of our house takes less than 5 minutes and in combination with using a clumping litter that sticks to their business as soon as they do it, that eliminates any odor.
 Ultimately, the cleaner you keep the box, the less odor there is.
 I don’t use self-cleaning boxes though because it’s so easy to clean them in person and also the litter boxes I chose are visually prettier to my eye.

 - I don’t try to hide them.
 I just tuck them into corners where they won’t be noticed too much.
 Again, it’s important that the cats are able to find them easily, so I keep them accessible and unhidden.
-I’m not sorry or ashamed of the fact that they’re there and I don’t try to hide them.
-The simple fact of life is that we have cats, and they have to do their business and that’s just that.
-My way of minimizing it is by choosing such a simple style of litter box (Amazon) that is a similar color to our walls, is small in size, and is minimal in it’s appearance.
-Seriously, even if it’s right there, you barely notice it.
+I’m not sorry or ashamed of the fact that they’re there.
+The simple fact of life is that we have cats, and cats have to do their business and that’s just that.
+My way of minimizing it is by choosing such a visually minimal and simple style of litter box (Amazon) that is a similar color to our walls and small.

 *** EDIT: right now the kittens have their own litter box in their kitten room as well as access to the big cats’ domed litter boxes on every floor of our house.
 The cats and kittens use each other’s boxes though so once they start using the same room at night (which is when the kittens are bigger), I’ll transition their kitten litter box out and have only one litter box on each floor as none of our cats are territorial about them.